The Millie Benson Biography

 Archives.
 The University of Iowa also houses a special collection of Mildred's books.
-You'll find links to the University of Iowa online and to the contents of Mildred's archives.
+You'll find links to the University of Iowa online and to the contents of Mildred's archives--much of which has been digitized and is available online.

 In 1993, Nancy Drew was the focus of her own conference at the University of Iowa.
 Mildred was in attendance at the conference and was Person of the Week on ABC News the night the conference began.
 Read about the